adityathebe/adityathebe.com/content/Posts/networking-ip-route/index.md

 In this article, we'll be covering how a linux system decides to route packets out of it.
 We'll not be covering how the packets traverse the internet to reach their destination.
-Although, the concepts we'll cover will apply their as well.
+Although, the concepts we'll cover will apply there as well.
 In short, we'll be covering the decision making process of the linux system when it needs to send out a packet.

 <div class="section-notes">